.

 Hebrew.noun,.plural.Hebrews

-the language traditionally used by the people of Israel which anciently split into two nations, that of Israel and Judah, whose people were called those of the tribe of Judah or Judeans (the so-called Jews were entirely a different group); a member of these people in ancient times
+a member of these people in ancient times; the language traditionally used by the people of Israel which anciently split into two nations, that of Israel and Judah, whose people were called those of the tribe of Judah or Judeans (the so-called Jews were entirely a different group, an evil group calling themselves 'Jews' to hide amongst the Judeans in order to carry on their evilnesses)

 Hebrew.adjective